AngleProtocol/angle-governance-old/CONTRIBUTING.md

 # Contribution Guidelines

-Thanks for your interest in contributing to the Transmuter system!
-Transmuter is a community built protocol and anyone is welcome to improve it.
+Thanks for your interest in contributing to the Angle Governance repository!
+Angle Governance relies on community built mechanisms that anyone is welcome to improve.

 If you need to get in contact with the repository maintainers, please reach out in the [#developers channel](https://discord.gg/HcRB8QMeKU) of Angle Discord Server.